postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 We designed Workspaces to help better organize collections when you collaborate with others.
 Let's examine a typical scenario of how Workspaces makes collaboration in Postman easier.

-Let's say you are working on two projects: Deep Space Nine and Voyager.
-You have several personal collections that belong not only to projects Deep Space Nine and Voyager, but to other projects, too.
+Let's say you are working on two projects: Neutrino level detection and Warp drive navigation.
+You have several personal collections that belong not only to projects Neutrino level detection and Warp drive navigation, but to other projects, too.

-Perhaps your focus this week has been on Deep Space Nine.
-Since you have many personal collections, you need to search for the collections you need for Deep Space Nine.
+Perhaps your focus this week has been on Neutrino level detection.
+Since you have many personal collections, you need to search for the collections you need for Neutrino level detection.
 To prevent repeated searches for those collections, you mark them as 'favorites'.
 This action makes them appear at the top of your collections list in the sidebar for quicker access.

 [![WS-CollectionsList](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-listCollections-main2.png)](hhttps://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-listCollections-main2.png)

-Then, new priorities arrive from your manager, and you need to shift your time and energy to Voyager.
-You search for Voyager collections in the same manner as Deep Space Nine.
-When you mark Voyager collections as favorites, Deep Space Nine  collections drop down the list.
+Then, new priorities arrive from your manager, and you need to shift your time and energy to Warp drive navigation.
+You search for Warp drive navigation collections in the same manner as Neutrino level detection.
+When you mark Warp drive navigation collections as favorites, Neutrino level detection collections drop down the list.
 And if you work on additional projects, the process repeats and eventually all those collections become 'lost in the crowd' again!

 Your team also shares a similar challenge.
-If Deep Space Nine and Voyager have dozens of collections, it's difficult for your team to quickly identify your specific collections.
+If Neutrino level detection and Warp drive navigation have dozens of collections, it's difficult for your team to quickly identify your specific collections.
 Even if they subscribe to and favorite your collections, they can become lost in a long list of other collections in the sidebar.

-Workspaces lets you organize your collections in two separate workspaces, Deep Space Nine and Voyager.
+Workspaces lets you organize your collections in two separate workspaces, Neutrino level detection and Warp drive navigation.
 In each Workspace you can [add or create](/docs/postman/workspaces/creating_workspaces){:target="_blank"} collections, and invite others to collaborate.
 Each Workspaces member can see when others add or change an element, such as an environment or monitor.
-Workspaces also reuse collections, so a collection can be part of Deep Space Nine and Voyager simultaneously, and any change made to the collection in any of these Workspaces will reflect everywhere.
+Workspaces also reuse collections, so a collection can be part of Neutrino level detection and Warp drive navigation simultaneously, and any change made to the collection in any of these Workspaces will reflect everywhere.

 Because Workspaces provides greater visibility and easier acesss to shared collections, the API development workflow is much smoother, and greatly reduces mistakes that occur in collaborative efforts.